gpdowney/lightweightLSAT/docs/how-to-study/schedule.md

 For example, going from a 150 to 151 is easier than going from 160 to 161.

-[Learn more about the curve and why every extra point is harder to earn.][curve]
+!!! info "[Learn more about the curve and why every extra point is harder to earn][curve]"

 ### 3\.
 Your background